Hernandiaz035/mock-api/README.rst

 The app was built entirely in docker in order to be able to provide compatibility and modularity.

-The Data was obtained randomly from https://mockaroo.com/ , it is meant to be a list of clients, where could be listed showing only its ID in the Database and the email.
+The Data was obtained randomly from ` mockaroo <https://mockaroo.com/>`_ , it is meant to be a list of clients, where could be listed showing only its ID in the Database and the email.
 Although some people advise not to provide DB ID to the user becuase could give information to be attacked, this is an example and we're not using credentials either.